Understanding the Molecular Basis of Plant Response to Organic Versus Conventional Fertilizer Using A Metatranscriptomic Approach

 • Education and Training: mentoring

+The goal of this project is to determine the physiological and genetic basis underlying the potential production of more nutrient dense crops in farming systems.
+This will enable farmers of crops produced in amended soils to integrate systems that favor more sustainable production.
 Previously, we demonstrated that tomato fruit grown under an organic fertilizer regime had elevated phytonutrient content compared to tomato fruit grown under a conventional fertilizer regime.
 Using a comprehensive transcriptome analysis, we tested the following hypotheses: 1.)
 Growth under organic fertilizer regime will result in differential expression of the tomato genome and 2.)
 Genes and pathways associated with phytonutrients that were observed to be significantly higher under organic fertilizer regime will demonstrate higher expression.
-Both hypotheses tested true, indicating an adjustment of the plants' genomic activity in response to a different nitrogen regime.
-We identified genes and associated pathways --among them, lycopene, ascorbate, soluble solids, and salvage pathways --which are expressed at higher levels under organic conditions.
+Both hypotheses tested true, indicating an adjustment of the plants’ genomic activity in response to a different nitrogen regime.
+We identified genes and associated pathways –among them, lycopene, ascorbate, soluble solids, and salvage pathways –which are expressed at higher levels under organic conditions (Sharpe et al. 2020).

 Long-term: Increase consumption of foods with improved nutritional quality, thereby contributing to the health of American children and adults and reducing health care costs.
-Implement more sustainable farming practices, particularly related to soil fertility and pest management, will enhance the quality of U.S. agro ecosystems.
+Implement more sustainable farming practices, particularly related to soil fertility and pest management, will enhance the quality of U.S. agro-ecosystems.
 Contribute to the long-term economic viability of American farmers.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.